-1. Whether a Tenant transfers from one VIHA unit to another unit within the same development (intradevelopment), or from one VIHA development to another development (inter-development) a new lease will be executed for the dwelling into which the family moves, and the security deposit will be transferred to the new unit.
-VIHA will notify and bill the Tenant for any damages not due to normal wear or tear at the old unit.
+- Whether a Tenant transfers from one VIHA unit to another unit within the same development (intra-development), or from one VIHA development to another development (interdevelopment) a new lease will be executed for the dwelling into which the family moves, and the security deposit will be transferred to the new unit.
+VIHA will notify and bill the Tenant for any damage not due to normal wear or tear at the old unit. - 2.
+If a security deposit was not collected on the previous unit, a security deposit will be collected for the new unit.